garthheff/CTF-Writeups/TryHackMe/Billing.md

 ```

 # Summary
 Was a fun room, "easy" although I spent much more than the 60 minutes.
-Spent a little to long trying to bypass the IP block, find email addresses within source code for the forgot password and SQLi.
+I focused a little to long trying to bypass the IP block, find email addresses within source code for the forgot password and SQLi.
 Exploitdb didn't give me hits for MagnusBilling, took a bit too long to going back to searching other resources.
 Was happy to see sudo -l give up the privliaged escalation and that ChatGPT could do it's thing with fail2ban.
 Likely didn't need to reverse shell, back who doesn't like a good reverse shell?